the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [4.4] 2017-01-04 =
+= [4.4] 2017-01-09 =

 * Feature - Add dynamic helper text to single event editor to display the events date and time [66484]
 * Feature - Add support for featured events [65898]
 * Feature - Add support for placing the main events archive on the site homepage [38757]
+* Feature - Add support for the theme customizer [67489]
+* Feature - Make it possible to adjust map pins via the theme customizer [65889]
+* Fix - Add a link to The Events Calendar Help page in the Network Administration screen of multisite installations [68665]
+* Fix - Multisite license editing and displaying consistency [68662]
 * Tweak - Adjusted styles and added actions for featured events in the List Widget [65923]
 * Tweak - Organizers and Venues are now with a better and cleaner interface [68430]
-* Fix - Add a link to The Events Calendar Help page in the Network Administration screen of multisite installations [68665]
-* Fix - Multisite license editing and displaying consistency [68662]
+* Tweak - Eliminate duplicate meta data for organizer posts [25084]
+* Tweak - Improved the start/end date user interface [66486, 66487, 66550]
+* Tweak - iCal export now includes all events - up to a reasonable limit - rather than just those in the current view [65037]
+* Tweak - Adjustments made to the default week view colour scheme [69756]

 = [4.3.5] 2016-12-20 =